sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

     Figure 12.
 Log of Energy W2 vs epoch and time in seconds for the methods on the LJ13 system.
 </div>

 On the LJ13 system we observe that the MCMC runs actually get a higher W2 score than the IDEM runs (Figure 11).
 However, we posit that for higher dimensional systems, W2 between positions of data samples is not a good measure for the distance between two distributions.
 This is because even the long MCMC chains, having run for a million steps, do not attain a better W2 score than IDEM.
 In fact, from Figure 6, we can see that the W2 score for the long MC chain stabilizes and converges at a value of 4.31.
-Furthermore, both the short and the long MCMC chains have a much lower energy W2 value when compared to the reference test (Klein et al.) than iDEM, which indicates that they are better predictors of ensemble properties despite having a higher W2 score.
+Furthermore, the W2 score is only an upperbound on the best W2 score for a set of samples, as the current metric does not take rotations of the system and permutations of the particles into account.
+Moreover, both the short and the long MCMC chains have a much lower energy W2 value when compared to the reference test (Klein et al.) than iDEM, which indicates that they are better predictors of ensemble properties despite having a higher W2 score.

 <div class="caption">
     Table 3.
 Performance of all methods on the LJ13 system